vsladkov/reload-emulator/README.md

 ## Building games
-Apple II Emulator is working with embedded NIB images as C headers.
+Apple II emulator is working with embedded NIB images as C headers.

 Oric emulator is working with embedded NIB and WAVE images as C headers.